-The Delhi-headquartered company’s revenue took a 3.2X jump in FY18, going up from Rs 16.54 crore to Rs 53.48 crore.
+The Gurugram-headquartered company’s revenue took a 3.2X jump in FY18, going up from Rs 16.54 crore to Rs 53.48 crore.
 This is a significant growth for the service expert.

 The major constituent of income for the company is the commission received on services, accounting for Rs 39.7 crore out of the total amount.
 Remaining, Rs 6.96 crore came from the sale of products the company had started within the last financial year only, mentions filings.